 Venues and Atmosphere

-- These events are held at large venues that accommodate many lanes, allowing multiple games to run simultaneously.
+- These events are held in large venues with many lanes, allowing multiple games to run simultaneously.

 - This year, the event is being hosted by the Sand Bay Holiday Village, Beach Rd, Kewstoke, Weston-Super-Mare, Somerset, BS22 9UR

-- The atmosphere is vibrant and social, as players and spectators from all over the UK come together to celebrate the sport.
+- The atmosphere is vibrant and social, with players and spectators from across the UK coming together to celebrate the sport.